xformerfhs/padora-go/README.md

 ### Padding

-There is a plentitude of padding methods.
+There is a plenitude of padding methods.
 Some are very simple and some are highly structured.
 It is these highly structured padding methods that allow a padding oracle.